Haar-Laplacian for directed graphs: Context

 \section{Context}

 The core of our discussion is a key concept in spectral graph theory, namely the Graph Fourier Transform (GFT).
 The transformation itself leverages the eigenvectors of the Laplacian to perform signal processing on graphs.
 Essentially, the GFT enables the analysis and manipulation of signals defined over graph nodes, transforming them from the vertex domain to a frequency domain that reflects the underlying graph structure.
-This notion is employed both in the learning and signal processing matters that we will further discuss throughout this paper.
+This notion is employed in both the learning and signal processing matters that we will discuss in further detail throughout this paper.

 Considering a graph signal $x \in \R^N$ on the graph $\mathcal{G}$, the Fourier transform and its inverse are defined as